forhadislamse/gym-management-system/README.md

-# **Gym Class Scheduling and Membership Management System - Backend**
+# Gym Class Scheduling and Membership Management System

-## **Project Overview**
+## Project Overview

-backend system for the **Gym Class Scheduling and Membership Management System** provides APIs for managing gym operations such as class scheduling, trainer and trainee management, bookings, and user authentication.
-It handles role-based access, ensuring that each user (Admin, Trainer, or Trainee) has the appropriate permissions.
-The system uses MongoDB for data storage and JWT for secure authentication.
+This application is a comprehensive Gym Class Scheduling and Membership Management System designed to efficiently manage gym operations with clearly defined roles and permissions.

+### Key Features

+- **Role-Based Access Control:** Supports three user roles — Admin, Trainer, and Trainee — each with distinct permissions.
+- **Class Scheduling:** Admins can schedule up to 5 classes per day, each lasting 2 hours.
+- **Booking Management:** Trainees can book classes with a maximum of 10 trainees per schedule, avoiding double bookings in overlapping time slots.
+- **Profile Management:** Trainees manage their own profiles while trainers can view their assigned schedules.
+- **Secure Authentication:** JWT-based authentication ensures secure access and role-based authorization.
+- **Global Error Handling:** Includes validation, unauthorized access prevention, booking capacity checks, and schedule limits enforcement.

+### Business Rules

+- Maximum 5 classes can be scheduled per day.
+- Each class session lasts 2 hours.
+- Each class can accommodate up to 10 trainees.
+- Trainees cannot book overlapping classes.
+- Booking and scheduling limits are strictly enforced with proper error messages.

 ---

+This project provides a scalable and secure solution for gym management, improving operational workflow and user experience through precise role definitions and business rule enforcement.

 ## **Technology Stack**